Vlacross/dauto/README.md

 <br>

-After you configure your instance, set up ssh-key-pairs using the key-pair manager:   <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair">Here are the AWS docs</a>
+After you configure your instance, set up ssh-key-pairs using the <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair">key-pair manager</a>

 Save your key-pair as a *.pem file and change the permissions of the file via:

         chmod 400  testance.pem

 You will need to use this file when logging into your ec2 instance.
 Save this file in the folder you made earlier.

-Go to your EC2 dashboard and find your instance details and get its Public DNS (IPv4):    <a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-viewing">Examples Here</a>
+Go to your EC2 dashboard and find your instance details and get its <a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-viewing">Public DNS (IPv4)</a>

-Open up terminal and log into your instance vis ssh: ssh -i <path-to-your-ssh-file.pem> ec2-user@<public-dns>
+Open up terminal and log into your instance via ssh:

+        ssh -i <path-to-your-ssh-file.pem> ec2-user@<public-dns>

 For Amazon Linux 2 or the Amazon Linux AMI, the user name is `ec2-user`.
 If you used a different type, it may be different (or you may have configured it already).

 If you weren't able to connect, you may need to enable inbound traffic or reconfigure your key-pairs.
-Go through the <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connection-prereqs.html#connection-prereqs-get-info-about-instance">prerequisites</a> and <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html#AccessingInstancesLinuxSSHClient">ssh</a> guides:
+Go through the <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connection-prereqs.html#connection-prereqs-get-info-about-instance">prerequisites</a> and <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html#AccessingInstancesLinuxSSHClient">ssh</a> guides.